 1) Olive Oil Pasta

-This is my impromptu dinner, yet it still manages to feel planned.
-I made pasta and mixed it with some garlic, oil (or butter), and chili flakes, along with a green thing that I found in my crisper (spinach, kale, or even chopped broccoli stems).
-The only trick is lightly toasting the garlic until it is golden and nutty, not bitter and burnt (I’ve burnt garlic before and it smells like regret).
-If you’ve got a lemon, a squeeze of it perks the whole thing up like it received good news.
+Even though I threw this dinner together last minute, it feels super planned.
+For the pasta, I used a garlic and oil (or butter) sauce and added chili flakes and a green thing from my crisper which could have been spinach, kale, or even chopped broccoli stems.
+The only trick is to toast the garlic until it turns golden and nutty and isn’t burned.
+I’ve burned garlic before and it smells like regret.
+If you have a lemon, just a squeeze of it lifts the entire dish like it just got good news.

 3) Rice And Eggs

-Hot rice and eggs together is proven to be comforting food.
-You can do this by either cooking rice from scratch or reheating rice from a previous meal, then just heat or scramble some eggs, and finish with soy sauce and a little bit of butter for that texture and flavor that is savory and oh so rich.
-Just like that, you have a dish that will make people silent for a while.
+Hot rice and eggs is proven to be comforting food.
+You can do this by either cooking the rice from scratch or reheating some rice from a previous meal, then just heat or scramble some eggs, and finish with soy sauce, and with a little bit of butter for that texture and flavor that is savory and oh so rich.
+Just like that, you have a dish that will make people quiet for a while.
 You can add some frozen peas or shredded carrots for added color and to make it a little healthier.
 However, I would never say that I always do that.
 Keeping things simple and fast is the objective at times.

 5) Lentil Soup

-Dried lentils may be one of the very few foods that seem to be trying to help.
-Simmering them with some onions, carrots, and any kind of broth you have (even bouillon cubes work) will give you a thick and hearty soup that will fill people up.
-I enjoy adding a bit of vinegar (apple cider, red wine, or even just plain white) just before serving, and the flavor really pops.
-Having some crusty bread will also make you look more professional.
+Dried lentils might be one of the very few foods that seem to want to help.
+If you simmer them with some onions and carrots, and any kind of broth you have (even bouillon cubes), you can make a soup that will fill people up.
+I like to add a bit of vinegar (apple cider, red wine, or even just plain white) just before serving, and the flavor really pops.
+Serving some crusty bread will help you look more professional too.

 6) Salad Sandwiches

-To prepare the chickpea spread, first use a fork to mash the chickpeas.
-Then, mix in mayonnaise (or a yogurt/mustard combo) and finish with some chopped celery or diced pickles, if you have any.
-This spread is like tuna sald, except it won’t cost you an arm and a leg for tuna, and it will still be fresh in the fridge if you want to take it for lunch the next day.
-The first time I made this dish, I covered the ingredients so no one could see them until the plates were almost empty.
-Yes, it’s a little cowardly; but it was pretty entertaining too.
-Since chickpeas do not have enough seasoning, be aggressive with your spice additions.
+For the chickpea spread, start by mashing the chickpeas using a fork.
+After that, mix some mayonnaise (or do a yogurt/mustard combo) and finish with some chopped celery or diced pickles, if those are available.
+This spread will be like tuna salad, only it won’t cost you an arm and a leg for tuna, and you could even take it for lunch the next day since it’ll still be fresh in the fridge.
+The first time I made this dish, I placed a cover on the ingredients so that no one could see them until the plates were almost empty.
+Yes, it’s a bit cowardly, but it was quite entertaining.
+With how chickpeas are, they will not have enough seasoning, so be bold with your spice additions.

 7) Bean Chili

-Two cans of beans, one can of tomatoes, a handful of frozen corn, and some chili powder will get you to dinner faster than you’d believe.
-Let it simmer until it thickens and develops the intended flavor.
-Crushed tortilla chips or a spoonful of rice to make it stretch is even better.
-Many people seem to miss the meat in chili, but I think the majority of people stop caring once the toppings are put out.
+With two cans of beans, one can of tomatoes, a handful of frozen corn, and chili powder, you can get dinner ready in no time.
+Just let it simmer for a bit to thicken and develop the flavor.
+Add crushed tortilla chips or a spoonful of rice to stretch it further.
+Many people seem to miss the meat in chili, but honestly, with enough toppings to choose from, I think most people will stop caring.

 8) Cabbage And Noodles